d2l-ai/d2l-en/chapter_optimization/adadelta.md

 # Adadelta
 :label:`sec_adadelta`

-Adadelta is yet another variant of AdaGrad.
+Adadelta is yet another variant of AdaGrad (:numref:`sec_adagrad`).
 The main difference lies in the fact that it decreases the amount by which the learning rate is adaptive to coordinates.
 Moreover, traditionally it referred to as not having a learning rate since it uses the amount of change itself as calibration for future change.
 The algorithm was proposed in :cite:`Zeiler.2012`.
 It is fairly straightforward, given the discussion of previous algorithms so far.

 ## The Algorithm